nartc/mapper/README.md

 }
 ```

-Internally, `@nartc/automapper` uses `class-transformer's plainToClass` to initialize the models and do so recursively for nested models.
+~~Internally, `@nartc/automapper` uses `class-transformer's plainToClass` to initialize the models and do so recursively for nested models.
 However, `moment` doesn't have a constructor like any other model
 and I cannot intelligently tell an `Object` is a `Moment` object without pulling in the `moment` library.
 Passing in the `typeFn` does not do anything but by-pass initialization for those `moment` fields.
-Again, apply mapping manually would be the best way to go about this.
+Again, apply mapping manually would be the best way to go about this.~~

+Although, `moment` object should be initialized properly now but for mapping `moment` to different type, you might want to add a mapping config manually.

 ```typescript
 Mapper.createMap(Foo, FooVm).forMember(